sunotsue/talking-machines/README.md

 ## 🪄 Notes

-* Voices, pacing, and tone can be customized via `config.json`.
+* Customization of voices, pacing, and tone via `config.json` is planned.
 * Integrations for episode publishing (e.g., YouTube/Spotify upload) are planned.